Straight to the Point

 A direct entry keypad is one of the few timer features that requires more buttons.
 In most other cases, any buttons beyond one for "start/stop" and one for "clear" only made using the timer less intuitive.
 Multi-timers that don't display all the timers at once can also be more confusing, since it takes extra button-pressing to navigate between one timer and the next.

-A Top-of-the-Line Portable Timer
+The Best Portable Timer

 Out of the eight timers I tested, the Thermoworks TimeStick Trio was the clear frontrunner in almost every way.
 It is, as the name suggests, capable of timing three things at once, and it displays all three timers simultaneously on a single screen—one of only three timers I tested to do so.
 It also has a direct entry keypad, allowing you to set each timer quickly and easily down to the second or up to about 100 hours (technically 99 hours, 99 minutes, and 99 seconds because of the way the digital screen is formatted).